mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 # Containerized application BearingPoint Hackathon
-This GitHup repository will take you through how to deploy an application in the cloud using a Docker Image for your application.
+This GitHub repository will take you through how to deploy an application on AWS using a Docker Image for your application.
 The application is a Python web application using the visualization library Dash.

 ## Competency prerequisites
-There are no required prerequisites to complete the tasks in the hackathon, but some previous knowledge is benefitial:
+There are no required prerequisites to complete the tasks in the hackathon, but some previous knowledge is benefitial.
 - Familiar with Python, managing libraries and virtual environments
 - Basic command line experience
 - Familiar with what Docker is used for